budostylz/Office365-Development/README.md

 &sr=8-1

+Dear Ms. Schohn,

-Thank you Ms. Schohn for approving the request to access the app catalog.
-I tried the standard /appcatalog path but received a 404 error.
-If possible can you share me the direct link to the app catalog?
-I have requested the software for SPFX development for both myself and colleague (Node.JS, Yeoman and Gulp).
-I also requested Visual Studio Code.
-Below are the request numbers:
+Thank you for approving my request to access the app catalog.
+I attempted to access it via the standard /appcatalog path but encountered a 404 error.
+Would you be able to provide me with the direct link?

+Additionally, I have requested the necessary software for SPFX development for both myself and a colleague, including Node.js, Yeoman, and Gulp, as well as Visual Studio Code.
+Below are the corresponding request numbers:

+[Insert request numbers here]

+I appreciate your assistance and look forward to your response.